Can LLMs Reason Structurally? Benchmarking via the Lens of Data Structures: Acknowledgements

 \section{Acknowledgements}

-We thank Han Xuanyuan, Connor Lawless, and members of the Vitercik Lab for their meaningful discussions and valuable feedback on the manuscript.
-This work was supported in part by NSF grant CCF-2338226.
+YH is supported by a Cubist PhD Fellowship.
+YL is supported by an Amazon AI Fellowship.
+This work was also supported in part by NSF grant CCF-2338226.
+We thank Connor Lawless, Han Xuanyuan, and members of the Vitercik Lab for their meaningful discussions and valuable feedback on the manuscript.